Groundwater Flow and Levels

 • Sparsity of data – As observed on the map, there are many areas across the map where there are few shallow wells that are available for measuring the water table.
 In these areas the estimated water table would obviously be more uncertain.

 • Temporal variability of measured water levels – the water levels measured in the various wells shown on the maps have been taken in different years and in different seasons (i.e. wet versus dry).
 Ideally, to produce the best water table map, all wells would be visited on one day and the water levels measured to gain a snapshot of the water table surface.
 Unfortunately this is not practical and therefore a surrogate approach, whereby all of the available water levels are aggregated, has been taken.
 This method assumes that the available water levels over the years would reflect average conditions over time and that the resultant map reflects a reasonable representation of the water table.
 It should be noted that the water table rises and falls throughout the seasons, generally reaching a high in spring after the snow melts and before vegetation growth commences, falling through the summer and early fall months before rising slightly in the later fall and early winter.
-In some cases the fluctuation in the water levels can be two to three metres or more depending upon the geology and the physical setting.
+In some cases the fluctuation in the water levels can be two to three meters or more depending upon the geology and the physical setting.

 As a result, the above maps should be used as an indication of the likely water table position and in no means should they be considered the “gospel” truth.
 They provide a best estimate of the average water table position.
 Variability is to be expected.
 In general when looking at a certain area, site specific information if available, would be considered more accurate than the regional treatment provided here.